Stability of dynamical quantum phase transitions in quenched topological insulators: From multiband to disordered systems: Quenched Hofstadter model

 In this section, we practically verify our general ergodicity analysis by time-dependent simulations of DQPTs in multi-band systems.
 For concreteness, we consider the $q$-band (magnetic flux $2\pi/q$ per unit cell) Hofstadter model \cite{Hofstadter1976,Aidelsburger2013} defined in the Landau gauge by the momentum space (Bloch) Hamiltonian

-Due to conservation of lattice momentum, the Loschmidt amplitude factorizes (see Eq.~\eqref{eq:LoschmidtG}).
+Because of conservation of lattice momentum, the Loschmidt amplitude factorizes (see Eq.~\eqref{eq:LoschmidtG}).
 We consider two scenarios for the topologically trivial initial state $\vert \psi_k\rangle$: (i) the initial state occupies the first orbital (in the basis of Eq.~(\ref{eq:Hhofstadter})) for each $k$, i.e., $\lvert\psi_k\rangle = \lvert e_1 \rangle$, and (ii) $\lvert\psi_k\rangle$ is equal to a fixed complex-random state (independent of $k$).
 The second scenario will exemplify the absence of symmetries beyond lattice momentum conservation.

 Fig.~\ref{fig:phiG_hofstadter_q3} shows snapshots of $\phi^G_k(t)$ at several points in time, for scenario (i) and $q = 3$.
 Fisher zeros, at which $\phi^G_k(t)$ is ill-defined, appear as phase vortices at isolated $k$-points (circled in red) which contain the whole range of phases, $[-\pi, \pi]$, in any (arbitrarily small) neighborhood.
-This is in line with the dimension analysis in Sect.~\ref{sec:abundance_fisher_zeros}: the Fisher zeros should describe a $d - 1 = 1$ dimensional submanifold within momentum-time space.
+This is in line with the dimension analysis in Sec.~\ref{sec:abundance_fisher_zeros}: the Fisher zeros should describe a $d - 1 = 1$ dimensional submanifold within momentum-time space.
 Concretely, within a certain interval of time, Fisher zeros are found at all points in time at isolated momenta.

 The cross-hatched areas in Fig.~\ref{fig:phiG_hofstadter_q3} show the static (time-independent) admissible region defined via Eq.~\eqref{eq:admissible_criterion}, and the dotted areas the complement of the dynamical exclusion criterion \eqref{eq:dynamical_exclusion}, solely depending on the eigenvalues and $t$.
 Indeed the phase vortices stay inside both regions, as required.
 Note that the stripe-shaped pattern of the static admissible region (for the present model parameters) implies that phase vortex--antivortex pairs are constrained to remain within a single stripe.
 At $t = 2.5$, the dynamical exclusion holds within the entire Brillouin zone, thus disallowing any Fisher zeros.
+We note that in general the admissible regions have a different dimension as compared to the manifold of Fisher zeros.